Nanci Shanderá, Ph.D. ©1996

 • Question the source of supposed authority.
 Use intuitive guidance in decision-making, rather than automatically responding in a socially-acceptable way - a way that may be dangerous to your Soul.

 • Listen to your body.
 It speaks clearly about its needs, imbalances, and disorders well before they become diseases.
-And it generally knows more than any medical doctor, holistic or not.

 • Check out the attitudes, philosophies, and actions of the companies with which you do business, the stores where you buy food and other products, firms where you invest your money, schools and daycare centers to which you trust your children, churches or spiritual groups you attend, medical practitioners and therapists to which you surrender your health and well-being, and even friends and family members.
 The purpose of this is to detect any overt or subtle destructive, negative, individuality-oppressing energies that affect you and your loved ones.
 This may seem like a lot of trouble to go to, but that is one of the attitudes we have been hypnotized into taking on as “children of the patriarchy.”
 Try breaking free by considering yourself a grownup, a true adult, who is responsible for your own life.
 That may make a real difference in how you view your world, your place in it, and how you respond to it.